Skill-and-Luck-Coefficients/turning_point/README.md

                 - "reversed": Second portion/turn will have the opposite order.
 The last match to happen in the first turn will be the first to happen in the second.
                 - "random_mirrored": Similar to mirrored, but which team plays as home/away in all first turn matches is randomized.
                 - "random_reversed": Similar to reversed, but which team plays as home/away in all first turn matches is randomized.
+- **parameters**: BRADLEY_TERRY["matches"]
+    - dict[str, dict[str, values]]
+        - Key: str (corresponding filename/sport)
+        - dict[str, values]
+            - "strengths": list[float]
+                - Teams strenghts
+            - "n_different_results": int
+                - Given a set of team strengths, how many simulations should be run.
+            - "n_permutations_per_result": int
+                - How many permutations should compose a simulations for each strength.
+            - "number_of_drr": int
+                - Number of double round-robin schedules to compose a single permutation.

 ## **Licensing**
 ---